awsaavedra/awsaavedra.github.io/content/documentation.md

 13. Extreme Programming Explained: Embrace Change, 2nd Edition (The XP Series) by Kent Beck (Author), Cynthia Andres

 ## 5. Meditation
+Seek inner mental and spiritual alignment towards your aims.
 1. Wim Hof Techniques
 2. Expertise in Meditation to be in a Gamma state
 3. Guided Meditation apps and trainings